rickylsr/ShareYourV2raySubscription/README.md

 - Generate your own V2ray subscription links
 - Edit and store multiple VMESS and Shadowsocks share links simply on a web page
 - Automatic extraction of the alias of each node in the share link
-- Authentication via url access key
+- Authentication via url access key (NEW FEATURE!)
 - Edit and one-key generate access-key of sub.php (NEW FEATURE!)
 - Decide whether to store key on server (NEW FEATURE!)
 - Option to share subscription link on editor page (NEW FEATURE!)